jeanCarloMachado/resume/index.md

 ### Summary

-M goal is to create and maintain software that does some good in the world with high quality and timely delivery.
+My goal is to create and maintain software that does some good in the world with high quality and timely delivery.
 To have a nice time learning and sharing while working with amazing people.
 I care about humanism and science.

 ---